jordimarimon/scss-to-tailwindcss/README.md

 Because your theme configuration is written in SASS, you can use all the power of it without any limitation.

-You still can use all the power of [tailwindcss](https://tailwindcss.com/) while keeping one source of truth for your theme configuration.
+You still can use all the power of [tailwindcss](https://tailwindcss.com/).

+**Note:** There is one caveat, if you need to define functions in your theme configuration, you would need to define them in the `tailwind.config.js`.

 #### Especial thanks to the following libraries that I have used code from it: